IcyNoctiluca/geowiki-app-backend/db/README.md

-# DB
+# MySQL DB Configurations

-Here we introduce the schema, the table structure and the stored procedures which do validation (if needed) before performing updates to attribues.
+Here we introduce the schemata, triggers and the stored procedures which do validation before performing updates to attributes.

-dev.log details the attempted implementations for this task, which were not included with reasoning explained within.
+dev_log.md details the attempted implementations for this task, which were not included with reasoning explained within.